 Inclusivity is an important aspect for public spaces, and I am proud to say that the Scottish National Gallery Project is working towards this.
 National Galleries Scotland began a multi-year project whose first phase was completed in 2019.
 This included a refurbished shop and café- The Scottish Café and Restaurant (run by the renowned Contini family), as well as paths from East Princes Street Gardens to improve entrance access for those with mobility impairments, wheelchairs, and prams.

-Construction on the project has been halted due to COVID-19.
-However, once it resumes, there is still much to be completed.
+Construction on the project is ongoing.
 According to National Galleries Scotland, this includes converting “areas originally built in the 1970s into the new suite of galleries, alongside newly created spaces”.
 Specifically, they are going to create improved spaces to better showcase their collection of Scottish art.
 Essentially, they are looking to make the Garden-level galleries more open and inviting.
 According to their concept art, this is going to be done in part using windows looking out on Princes Street Garden which will help provide more natural light and ‘connections’ to the outside environment.

 Personally, I am quite excited about the proposed changes as I think it is crucial for the Scottish National Gallery to have a world-class space for Scottish art.
-The last update provided stated that work is scheduled to be completed by the end of 2021.
-However, the recent halt in construction might change this.
-Be sure to check the Project Updates webpage for the latest information.
 Rest assured that we will do another post on all of the renovations once the Project is completed.

 Visiting 'Old Friends'